Changing Careers In Your 40s And Beyond

 Get educated: Chances are if you are thinking of changing careers, you may identify some gaps in your knowledge.
 Be open to this and don’t discount a career just because you need additional skills.
 Research certifications or courses that will give you the upper hand and get moving.
 The more you can educate yourself and learn about potential careers, the more you’ll understand if it’s a right fit for you.

 Reimagine yourself: Once you identify a career path you want to pursue, you’ll need to toss that old resume and give it an overhaul.
 Do the research on the top skills required and highlight the value you can bring to the table.
-Update your social media profiles with fresh profile headshots and new descriptive content showcasing your talents.
+Update your social media profiles with and add descriptive content showcasing your talents.
 Reimagine your life in this new career and fake it til’ you make it.
 Good things will come.

 Lean on your networks: Your networks are a powerful tool when changing careers.
 Lean on your networks, talk to as many people as you can, and see where you can make connections in your new career.
 There is so much power in people and the more you put yourself out there, the faster you’ll see results.